 Understanding the meaning of Tokoro [所]

-The word Tokoro [所] tends to be much broader than basho.
-Tokoro can refer to a place, location, scene, address, area, locality, district, house, point, aspect, facet, passage, part, space, thing, issue, and others.
+On the other hand, the word Tokoro [所] tends to be much broader than basho.
+Tokoro can refer to a place, local, scene, address, area, locality, district, house, point, aspect, facet, passage, part, space, thing, issue, and others.

-Tokoro can refer to a physical location just like basho, but is often used abstractly.
-For example, you can use tokoro to refer to a piece of lyrics in a song.
-See some examples:
+Tokoro can refer to a physical location just like basho, but it is often used in an abstract way.
+For example, you can use tokoro to refer to a piece of a song’s lyrics.
+Here are some examples:

 この歌のところが一番好きと思います。

-I like that part of the song, it's the best!
+I like this part of the song, it's the best!

 ここが最も重要な所だ